|

 He added the grant went through the Trumbull Neighborhood Partnership,

-the properties at 42 through 46 South Main Street in Niles were
+1990, the properties at 42 through 46 South Main Street in Niles

-sold by an unknown seller to Reismans Inc. The listed sale price
+were sold by an unknown seller to Reismans Inc. The listed sale

 THE THEATER

-building, Mientkiewicz, along with other Niles officials, surveyed
+the building, Mientkiewicz, along with other Niles officials,

-the building, searching for any remnants of the actual theater.
+surveyed the building, searching for any remnants of the actual

-“I said ‘Where is the theater?’ and they said
+theater.
+“I said ‘Where is the theater?’ and

-looking around to try to get upstairs to the balcony and couldn’t
+were looking around to try to get upstairs to the balcony and

-to the balcony.
-It was behind a closed door, sealed with metal
+found the stairwell to the balcony.
+It was behind a closed door,

-rods and covered with a tarp.
-At the top of the stairwell sat
+sealed with metal rods and covered with a tarp.
+At the top of

 Climbing the ramp into the dark room, the mayor’s